Tim Bergquist, Ph.D.

 Tim helped create the Information Systems (IS) Department at NCU and served as its first Director from April 1999 to November 2001, responsible for all computer, data, and voice systems on campus.
 He was then the Director of Institutional Research and Assessment from November 2001 to August 2007, responsible for all assessment activities on campus as well as the collection, analysis, and reporting of data, both internally and to external reporting agencies.
 He has been chair of the Undergraduate Research Committee since September 2008, responsible for implementing an undergraduate research program at NCU.

 Tim is a member of six professional organizations and two honor societies.
 He has supervised the thesis of over 25 MBA students, has assisted over 20 masters or doctoral students with data analysis, has published or written over 20 articles and manuals, and has presented at conferences or had published in Proceedings over 50 papers.
-He is the co-winner of the 2010 Decision Sciences Institute Instructional Innovation Award Competition.
+He is the co-winner of the 2010 Decision Sciences Institute Instructional Innovation Award Competition and recipient of the 2013 President's Award for Academic Excellence and Campus Leadership.

 He has been married to the same wonderful woman for over 41 years; they have two grown sons, two great daughters-in-law, and one beautiful grandson.
 His hobbies include collecting US and UN stamps, and reading and collecting Superman comic books.